Kshanam (2021 film)

 Kshanam is a 2021 Indian Malayalam-language horror-thriller film directed by Suresh Unnithan and produced by Deshaan Movie Factory, along with Roshan Pictures.

 The film stars Lal, Bharath, Ajmal Ameer, Baiju, Krrish, Devan, Sneha Ajith, Maala Parvathi and Lekha Prajapathi in lead roles.
-The screenplay for the film is written by Sreekumar Aroorkutti.
-The film's score is composed by Gopi Sundar.
+The screenplay for the film was written by Sreekumar Aroorkutti.
+The film score was composed by Gopi Sundar.
 The film was released on 10 December 2021, and received mostly-negative reviews.